andrei-rusu/marketing-dashboard/README.md

 "Marketing Dashboard - Windows Installer" can be used to run the application in a bundled JVM, without the need to have a JVM installed on the machine! (automatic install)

+To consult the list of all contributors to this project, please consult the user manual.